harrisonkong/HKUIKeyboardManager/README.md

 <img src="./docs/cloudline.png" alt="---line---">

 ## WHAT IS IT? ##

+### Available Features (customizable): ###

+- Automatically hide the on-screen keyboard when user tap outside of the designated text fields / text areas
+- Automatically hide the on-screen keyboard when user tap ENTER key on the on-screen keyboard
+- Automatically hide the on-screen keyboard on any of these gestures outside of the designated text fields / text areas : tap, pinch, pan, rotate
+- Automatically hide the on-screen keyboard on device rotation
+- Automatically hide the on-screen keyboard when another view is opened by a segue
+- On scrollable views: automatically lengthen the content size of the view to accomodate the height of the on-screen keyboard so the lowest portion does not get hidden by the keyboard
+- On scrollable views: scroll the designated text fields / text areas into view when they are tapped on.
+This feature ensures that the top of the text field / text area is visible, not just the bottom of it

 Showing and hiding the on-screen keyboard is always a headache in mobile application development.
 So much code and they are all over different places in the project.
 And you have to do it in every project.